amikos-tech/chromadb-data-pipes/docs/processors/embedding.md

     By default, if not specified, the `sentence-transformers/all-MiniLM-L6-v2` model is used.
-    You can pass in an optional `--model=BAAI/bge-large-en-v1.5` argument or env variable `HF_MODEL_NAME=BAAI/bge-large-en-v1.5` , which lets you choose which Cohere embeddings model to use.
+    You can pass in an optional `--model=BAAI/bge-large-en-v1.5` argument or env variable `HF_MODEL_NAME=BAAI/bge-large-en-v1.5` , which lets you choose which Hugging Frace embeddings model to use.

 The below command will read a PDF files at the specified path, select the first two pages, chunk it to 150 characters, selects the last chunk and embeds the chunk